-Dropping my third daughter at the bus was less sentimental than I would like to admit.
+Dropping my third daughter on the bus was less sentimental than I would like to admit.
 We both transitioned from homeschool to public school more easily than I’d like to admit.

-We were the first ones there, because she was motivated.
+We were at the bus stop first because she was motivated.

 The reason we were early?
 She was excited.
 I don’t DO early.

 My fifteen-year-old daughter wanted to make sure to be there on time (and she’s also keenly aware of my “I don’t DO early” slogan).

 We sat.
 Waited.

 “I hope it’s a great first day,” I coaxed myself into saying.

 “Hmmm, sure.”
 That was her response.
 I’d already asked her the day before how she felt about school.
 “Nothing.
 It’s just school.
 Not exciting.”

 Not exciting.
 Then why go?
 This would be her first day of school EVER.

 Why even go?
 I’ve been offering you a personalized education before you were a preschooler.
 Why go for an institutional approach, and even more so, in a year of the pandemic with precautions that change the whole dynamic anyway?